-Battery is used for power in many areas, which is also used in for transportation, communication, and electric utilities and also used in emergency backup in various fields.
-There are various types of batteries but lead –acid battery which is made up of lead (70%), acid (20%) and plastic case (10%) elements is very toxic in nature.
-It can also contaminate soil and ground water when it comes in contact to the surrounding.
-There also some other metals like cadmium which make it more severe because it comes in hazardous in nature.
-This kind of batteries are cheapest and mostly used in various areas.
-It is used in motor vehicles and various equipment’s.
-The various manufacturer of batteries in India are Exide, Amco and Amara Raja.
+The battery is used for power in many areas, which is also used for transportation, communication, and electric utilities, and also used in emergency backup in various fields.
+There are various types of batteries but lead–acid battery which is made up of lead (70%), acid (20%), and plastic case (10%) elements is very toxic in nature.
+It can also contaminate soil and groundwater when it comes in contact with the surrounding.
+There are also some other metals like cadmium which make it more severe because it comes in hazardous in nature.
+This kind of battery is the cheapest and mostly used in various areas.
+It is used in motor vehicles and various equipment.
+The various manufacturer of batteries in India is Exide, Amco, and Amara Raja.

 Table of Contents